-If you are a Penn-affiliated faculty member (standing, associate, or emeritus), we will handle permissions and add your works to ScholarlyCommons for you!
+If you are a Penn-affiliated faculty member (standing, assistant, or emeritus), we will handle permissions and add your works to ScholarlyCommons for you!
 Simply send us your CV or list of publications and our team will go through your publications, determine copyright/permissions for every work, contact publishers for permission on your behalf, and post permitted materials to your departmental collection in ScholarlyCommons.
 Please note that we will review permissions for all of the works in your CV, unless otherwise instructed.

 What happens as part of the Faculty Assisted Submission (FAS) process?

 In a nutshell, we're going to import your CV into a spreadsheet, determine who the publisher is for each of your works, and then figure out whether or not those publishers allow us to deposit your work into an institutional repository like ScholarlyCommons.
 Based on that research, we will then deposit what we can in ScholarlyCommons and/or reach out to you for copies of works for which we need a non-final version.
 To learn more about the different versions of a scholarly paper, check out our FAQs.

 Once your CV out of the queue (which will take approximately 2-6 weeks depending on our current workload), the permissions review process will take anywhere from 4-8 weeks depending on the size of your CV and the number of permissions requests we need to send to publishers.
 It may also take longer if we need to contact publishers for permission on your behalf.
 You can follow along by tracking a Google spreadsheet that we will provide at the beginning of the review process.